 My Garden Experience

 I live in a senior apartment that has a community garden.
-I have had a garden here for the last 4 years.
-Before that, I have helped my elderly mother-in-law with her garden and canning.
-Though she was in her eighties, she planted gardens that were 1 to 3 acres.
+I have had a garden here for the last 4 years, and before that, I helped my elderly mother-in-law with her garden and canning.
+Though she was in her eighties, she planted gardens that were 1–3 acres.

 In the community garden, our spots vary in size depending on how many people sign up.
 This year, my garden spot is 23 x 13 ft.
-I read about straw bale gardens last summer about mid-season, so i decided to give it a try this year.
-I intend to update this hub on the progress of my garden and my experience with straw bale gardening.
+I read about straw bale gardens last summer about mid-season, so I decided to give it a try this year.
+I intend to update this article on the progress of my garden and my experience with straw-bale gardening.

 Why Make a Straw Bale Garden?